de-simone/BTfast_public/README.md

 This is BTfast, written by Andrea De Simone.
 All rights reserved.
 2019-2020.

-BTfast is a software written in C++ to do event-driven backtesting and optimization of trading systems.
+BTfast is a software written in C++ to do event-driven backtesting, optimization and validation of trading systems.

 ### Data Storage
  - CSV files